 Anna has a background in education and not-for-profit organisations.
 Having taught for a number of years, Anna became involved in grant-awarding for organisations including Grassroots Funding, Comic Relief, Sport Relief and a variety Cornwall-based social funds.
 Alongside this, Anna is currently a Partner in Tor Mark Publishing, with responsibility for editorial and product development.
 As a governor of three Cornish schools, two with Aspire and one in the independent sector, she has particular experience in financial turnarounds involving restructuring and rationalisation.
 Anna is a member of the Diocesan Board of Education, Cornwall Council’s SACRE and the Cornwall Community Foundation.
 She is particularly interested in pupil progress, the use of data to facilitate school improvement and safeguarding children and young adults.
 On a personal note, Anna is an enthusiastic supporter of dance involving young people and is Chair of the Board of Trustees for Duchy Ballet.

-Victoria provides support to the Trust Board and the Hub Councils, providing procedural advice to Trustees and Hub Councillors.
-Victoria is the key advisor to the Board of Trustees on matters of governance and their duties as a Trustee.
-This includes dealing with conflicts of interest and managing the interests of the Trustees.
-Victoria is responsible for ensuring the Trust comply with their Articles of Association and that company documents are filed accordingly at Companies House.
+Claire provides support to the trust board and the hub councils, providing procedural advice to trustees and hub councillors.
+Claire is the key advisor to the Aspire Board of Trustees on matters of governance and their duties as a trustee.
+This includes dealing with conflicts of interest and managing the interests of the trustees.
+Claire is responsible for ensuring the trust complies with their Articles of Association and that company documents are filed accordingly at Companies House.